-The scriptures tell us that God has rescued and redeemed us from sin and death for one a glorious purpose: to share in in the privilege of ushering in his eternal Kingdom to earth.
+The scriptures tell us that God has rescued and redeemed us from sin and death for one glorious purpose: to share in the privilege of ushering in His eternal Kingdom to earth.
 As the rescued, we will rescue.
 As the restored, we will restore.
 As followers, we will extend Christ’s scandalous, grace-filled invitation to

 “For he has rescued us from the dominion of darkness and brought us into the kingdom of the Son he loves, in whom we have redemption, the forgiveness of sins.”

 Our values are simply how our beliefs about God, the world, and one another are lived out.
 They enable us to order our time, talent, resources, and passions in a way that glorifies God and blesses people.

 God’s love for His people is unstoppable.
 It moves beyond our boundaries, conventions, and expectations.
 It is a gift of grace that rescues and changes us, directing our motivation and our love towards God and the task of building his Kingdom.
 Read more

 God’s love for His people is unlimited.
 Grace enables us to love our neighbors without condition or limitation.
 It frees us to love others extravagantly, even (and especially) our enemies.
 Read more

 God’s love for His people is abundant and free.
 It liberates us from holding back or clinging to what we have, knowing that God intends us to use His gifts to share the Gospel with the world.
 We practice radical generosity not to earn God’s love, but because we already have it.
 Read more

 God’s love for His people is compelling.
 Knowing that all life is fragile and temporary humbles us and brings new weight to our decisions, how we treat others, and how we choose to invest our time.
 The Gospel is life to a dying world; we will use every moment we have to share it widely and without delay.
 Read more